 From its uptake by thousands of groups so far, we’ve already learned that Loomio is filling a ubiquitous need.
 We know there’s potential to increase our positive impact massively if we can scale that up.

-But we faced a real challenge, because we’re not a traditional tech startup we went ahead and got a $10,000 online application form.
 We’re a company that is unashamedly driven by our social impact mission.
 Traditional venture capital wasn’t a good fit for us.
 Sure, it can enable rapid scale, but misaligned investment often drags well-intentioned companies off track, in pursuit of financial gain above all else.
 VC is premised on driving for a big exit, which just isn’t geared to producing sustainable social impact.

 So, we boldly re-committed to our roots as a social enterprise.
 If the funding models for the organisation we wanted to be didn’t exist, we would create them.

 Both elements of ‘social enterprise’ are fundamental to our nature.
 ‘Social’, as in our primary reason for existing is to have positive social impact in the world, and ‘enterprise’, as in we believe that the most effective way we can scale our impact is to take an enterprising approach to financial independence, building a thriving organisation that can chart its own course.

 Our task was to design a mechanism that aligns, first and foremost, with our social mission, while also providing a fair return to our investors.
 Our incentives there are aligned: we want socially conscious capital to keep flowing, and fund more generations of mission-driven enterprises.